 For illustration purposes, there are just 10 activities and 3 subcontractors shown.
 With Decision Optimization it is easy to change your data and solve the same problem with larger data sets.

 For each activity you also have data concerning the level of expertise that each subcontractor has for that activity.
 The higher the number, the more expertise the subcontractor has.
 If a subcontractor has a zero skill level, he must not be assigned to the task.
 The following table shows part of this spreadsheet.

 You also have a table containing the names of the Subcontractors (Joe, Jack and so on) available for this project.

 Obtain data files for this example

-- Download and unzip the DO-samples from the Decision Optimization GitHub on to your machine.
+- Download and extract all the DO-samples on to your machine.